-"Acid Rain" and "The Tough" are another Polish titles that qualified for next year's Sundance festival.
+"Acid Rain" and "The Tough" are another Polish titles that qualified for 2019 Sundance Festival.

 "Acid Rain" is a story about an unusual meeting somewhere in Eastern Europe.
 Mloda run away from home, as far as possible from the gloomy town.
 The initial excitement of hitchhiking travel falls when she lands on the outskirts of the city in the middle of the night.
 On the bridge she notices a person who is dangerously balancing on the railing.
 That's how she meets Chudy - a bit of an unbalanced freak.
 Chudy lives in a camper, which he drives, running not necessarily legal errands.
 Mloda decides to get along with Chudy.
 Their common path leads into increasingly strange areas, and they quickly develop an unnamed bond.

 "‘Acid Rain’ stems from my fascination with the rave subculture and its iconography, especially in the early years of this scene.
 In the film, I wanted to express mixed feelings of fascination and disgust, a sense of community and alienation in the crowd.
 I wanted to show naïve spirituality and low human ‘dirt’, nature and civilization as well as hunger for colors and gray everyday life in the post-communist landscape of Eastern Europe" - says Tomek Popakul.
 The film features works by such artists as Escape From Warsaw, Chino, Ceephax, Reptant / Lou Karsh and Jerome Hill.